libterty/Tweet-Project/README.md

 ## Features
 - Allow you to search information from Twitter
-- Allow you to post twitter using
+- Allow you to post twitter using either POSTMAN or our frontend page

 ## Environment Setup
 1. Node.js